Yukee-798/obsidian-journal-plugin/README.md

 This plugin will help you quickly create a journal and copy the last journal as content.

-The generated journal has the following directory structure:
+The generated journals have the following directory structure:

 ```bash
 # your vault root directory